-Throughout this document, the programmed output voltage, (either the specified nominal output voltage if trim is inactive or the trimmed output voltage if trim is active), is specified at full load, and at room temperature.
-The actual output voltage of the DCM is given by the programmed trimmed output voltage, with modification based on load and temperature.
-The nominal output voltage is 28.0 V, and the actual output voltage will match this at full load and room temperature with trim inactive.
+Throughout this document, the programmed output voltage, (either the specified nominal output voltage if trim is inactive) or the trimmed output voltage if trim is active, is specified at full load, and at room temperature.
+The actual output voltage of the DCM is given by the programmed output voltage, with modification based on load and temperature.
+The nominal output voltage is 13.8V, and the actual output voltage will match this at full load and room temperature with trim inactive.

-The largest modification to the actual output voltage compared to the programmed output is due to the 5.263% $V{OUT\text{-}NOM}$ load line, which for this model corresponds to $\Delta V{OUT\text{-}LOAD}$ of 1.4736V.
+The largest modification to the actual output voltage compared to the programmed output is due to a 5.263% $V{\text{OUT-NOM}}$ load line, which for this model corresponds to $\Delta V{\text{OUT-LOAD}}$ of 0.73V.
 As the load is reduced, the internal error amplifier reference, and by extension the output voltage, rises in response.
 This load line is the primary enabler of the wireless current sharing amongst an array of DCMs.

-The load line impact on the output voltage is absolute, and does not scale with programmed trim voltage.
+The load line impact on the output voltage is absolute, and is not scaled by the trim voltage.